jonathanagustin/ai-develop/README.md

 # AI-Develop

-AI-Develop is a pre-configured AI development environment.
+AI-Develop is a pre-configured AI dev environment.

-The goal of this project is to minimize overhead setup and begin working ASAP.
+The goal of this project is to minimize setup and work ASAP.

-- This devcontainer allows for a fully-featured GitHub VSCode IDE.
+- This devcontainer allows for a fully-featured GitHub VSCode IDE
-- Works anywhere you have access to a browser.
+- Works anywhere where there is access to a browser
-- Automatically format documents and save on the GitHub cloud.
+- Automatically format documents and save to GitHub

 ## Install